Corporate Video in 2022: The Definitive Guide

 Brian Dean, founder of Backlinko suggests other tools to use in his Video SEO: the Definitive Guide.
 All are geared to help you rank your videos on YouTube and Google.

-Video Platforms: YouTube vs. Vimeo vs. Wistia & Why
+Video Platforms: YouTube vs. Vimeo vs. Wistia vs. Sprout Video & Why

-What is your main goal with your video?
+What is your main goal in your video?

 Are you after more views, improved ranking in search indexes, or social shares?